memes/terraform-google-f5-bigip/README.md

 1. Terraform 0.13.x

-   You are viewing a **2.x release** of the modules, which supports **Terraform 0.13** only. *The 1.x releases support Terraform 0.12; functionality is identical but modules are compatible with Terraform 0.12.*
+   > You are viewing a **2.x release** of the modules, which supports
+   > **Terraform 0.13** only. *For modules compatible with Terraform 0.12, use a
+   > 1.x release.* Functionality is identical, but separate releases are required
+   > due to the difference in *variable validation* between Terraform 0.12 and 0.13.

 2. Google Cloud [Secret Manager](https://cloud.google.com/secret-manager)